Curt travels the world on business and for leisure and enjoys local hospitality and cuisine.

 What to Do With Baggage in Taoyuan Airport

 If luggage is not checked through to the final destination, or if travelers have only a carry-on, Taoyuan airport offers a bonded baggage service.
-Similar to a coat check, the service costs between $200-$500 NTD ($6-16 USD).
+Similar to a coat check, the service costs between $200 and $500 NTD ($6–16 USD).
 It is available at a counter in the baggage claim area prior to the customs checkpoint.
 Travelers can retrieve baggage after passing through immigration on the way back into the airport.

 Savvy passengers should consider checking their carry-on with their airline if they predict a long layover in Taipei, eliminating the need for baggage storage altogether.

 There is no reason to stay in the airport terminal during a long Taipei layover.
 Whether taking advantage of pre-packaged free tours or using transit to spend time at Taipei's many sites, one shouldn't miss the chance to learn about the island's unique history before moving on.

 Questions & Answers